11. Price Level Histories#

 plt.show()

-A striking thing about our four graphs is how quickly the (log) price levels in Austria, Hungary, Poland, and Germany leveled off after having been rising so quickly.
+It is striking how quickly (log) price levels in Austria, Hungary, Poland, and Germany leveled off after rising so quickly.

-These “sudden stops” are also revealed by the permanent drops in three-month moving averages of inflation for the four countries.
+These “sudden stops” are also revealed by the permanent drops in three-month moving averages of inflation for the four countries plotted above.

 In addition, the US dollar exchange rates for each of the four countries shadowed their price levels.

-This pattern is an instance of a force modeled in the purchasing power parity theory of exchange rates.
+This pattern is an instance of a force featured in the purchasing power parity theory of exchange rates.

 Each of these big inflations seemed to have “stopped on a dime”.

-Chapter 3 of [SV02] attempts to offer an explanation for this remarkable pattern.
+Chapter 3 of [Sargent and Velde, 2002] offers an explanation for this remarkable pattern.

-Chapter 3 of [SV02] focuses on the deliberate changes in policy that Hungary, Austria, Poland, and Germany made to end their hyperinflations.
-The hyperinflations were each ended by restoring or virtually restoring convertibility to the dollar or equivalently to gold.
+Chapter 3 of [Sargent and Velde, 2002] described deliberate changes in policy that Hungary, Austria, Poland, and Germany made to end their hyperinflations.

-The story told in [SV02] is grounded in a “fiscal theory of the price level” described in this lecture and further discussed in this lecture.
+The story told in [Sargent and Velde, 2002] is grounded in a monetarist theory of the price level described in A Monetarist Theory of Price Levels and Monetarist Theory of Price Levels with Adaptive Expectations.

-Those lectures discuss theories about what holders of those rapidly depreciating currencies were thinking about them and how that shaped responses of inflation to government policies.
+Those lectures discuss theories about what owners of those rapidly depreciating currencies were thinking and how their beliefs shaped responses of inflation to government monetary and fiscal policies.